 Does the chief economist have the power to hire his or her own staff?

-No, but his opinion may be determinant in hiring economists.
+No, but his or her opinion and criteria may be determinant when hiring economists.

 How many of your economists have a PhD in industrial economics?